pdabrovska/spotify-stats/README.md

 ## About The SpotifyStats:
 It is a responsive web app, which allows the user to check their Spotify wrapped.
 Made with Spotify API.

+This website is still in development, because of Spotify Policy if you want to login you have to be added manually as the user by me.
 ## Link to the website:
 Access my site at https://spotify-stats24.web.app/
 ## Table of Content: